Back to all programs

 We are especially interested in working with young people with diverse lived experiences of systemic injustice e.g. First Nations, migrants of colour and refugees, disabled, LGBTQIA+, young parents, young people who live in rural and regional areas, young people with lived experience of the justice system, foster care or mental health system as well as folks who come from low-income backgrounds.

-How is the program funded?
+How was the program funded?

 The Body Shop has generously donated to this project.
 The money they’ve gifted will be used to deliver grants and provide travel and training scholarships to dreamers.
 Donkeywheel Trust has also given money to this project for the purposes of understanding how we can facilitate important conversations about the future at scale.